 Travis Sammon, supervisor of Deschutes County’s Assertive Community Treatment and Patricia von Riedl, peer support specialist, Deschutes Behavioral Health.

-For example, a woman, about 35 years old, was showing signs of schizoaffective and bi-polar disorders – both illnesses characterized by severe mood problems.
+One of Busby’s patients was a woman who had signs of schizoaffective and bi-polar disorders – both illnesses characterized by severe mood problems.

 The outcome of this combined care is already beginning to show.
-The county had averaged one death per month of a person with severe mental health issues.
+Prior to the new program, about one person with severe mental illness died every month in Deschutes County.
 There has been only one such death in the past 14 months.